PoLAR-Hub/polarhub/_news_items/signs-of-the-land.md

 application.](https://origin.library.constantcontact.com/doc204/1101544769305/doc/BVpfQ210oJ9Wcre6.pdf)

-**Campsite:** This academy will be held as a five-day/four night camp at Howard Luke’ Gaalee’ya Camp on the Tanana River near Fairbanks, Alaska.
+**Campsite:** This academy will be held as a five-day/four night camp at Howard Luke' Gaalee'ya Camp on the Tanana River near Fairbanks, Alaska.
 Participants will need to bring their individual tent, camping gear and utensils.